Attorney-Client Privilege for Financial Institutions in Internal Investigations, Audits and Bank Regulatory Exams

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the nature of the attorney-client privilege for banks and financial institutions, who holds and who may invoke the privilege, the scope of the privilege, and how to respond to document requests that seek privileged information.
+This CLE webinar will discuss attorney-client privilege for banks and financial institutions, who holds and who may invoke the privilege, the scope of the privilege, and how to respond to document requests that seek privileged information.
 The program will also address the applicability and scope of the attorney-client privilege asserted by a bank in response to a request by a regulatory agency for information on communication between the bank and its legal counsel.

 - Bank regulatory agencies and the bank examination privilege